I Hug Trees

 Agricultural land expansion affecting forest areas

-Tree loss in tropical regions is primarily driven by agricultural expansion, particularly cattle ranching, soy cultivation, and palm oil plantations[1].
-These activities often lead to deforestation as forests are cleared to make way for farmland[1].
-Mining operations, especially for rare earth elements, also contribute significantly to tree loss[4].
-Economic factors, such as high demand for agricultural products and minerals, further exacerbate this issue[1].
-The pressure to convert forested areas into agricultural land is intense, driven by both local and global market demands[1].
+Tree loss is significantly driven by agricultural expansion, with cattle ranching, soy cultivation, and palm oil plantations being major contributors[1].
+These activities often lead to deforestation as forests are cleared to make way for farmland[2].
+Economic factors play a crucial role, as the demand for agricultural products and commodities like beef, soybeans, and palm oil continues to rise globally[3].
+This increased demand puts pressure on forests, leading to their conversion for agricultural use[4].

 Forest Policy & International Action